My Child Has a Fever: Now What?

 Fever in children is very, very common – every parent knows.

-But now, the pandemic has added a layer of concern for many parents, since fever is one of the symptoms of COVID-19.
+But now, the pandemic has added a layer of concern for many parents since fever can be one of the symptoms of COVID-19.

 Pediatricians want you to know this: Nothing has changed about how you should manage a fever.